Operating under a plan or programme

 If you process or manufacture animal products you may need a risk management programme (RMP).
-It is a written programme designed to manage the hazards, wholesomeness and labelling of animal material and products.
-Hazards may be biological, chemical or physical.
+RMPs are written programmes designed to manage the hazards, wholesomeness, and labelling of animal material and products.
+Hazards may be biological, chemical, or physical.

 Food control plan

 If you sell food in New Zealand or Australia you may need to implement a food control plan.
-It is a risk-based approach to identifying, monitoring and managing the hazards within your food business.
+It is a risk-based approach to identifying, monitoring, and managing the hazards in your food business.

 Official assurance programmes

 Official assurance programmes (OAPs) vary depending on the product or commodity.